Copyright in music — everything you need to know about your rights

 What is licensing?

-Licensing means that an author or rights holder gives someone else permission to use their copyrighted work under specific conditions.
+Licensing means that a creator or rightsholder gives someone else permission to use their copyrighted work under specific conditions.

 Specific uses

-- Public performance: Those who write music and lyrics, the authors, are entitled under copyright law to remuneration when their music is performed publicly.
-A music license from STIM is required when music is played in businesses such as shops, restaurants, gyms and other public venues or at live performances.
+- Public performance: Those who write music and lyrics, the creators, are entitled under copyright law to remuneration when their music is performed publicly.
+A music license from Stim is required when music is played in businesses such as stores, restaurants, gyms and other public venues or at live performances.

 - Licenses for sampling: Sampling involves using parts of a copyrighted work in a new creation, which requires permission from the songwriter or music publisher and sometimes from the record label if the sound recording is used (a master license).
 Licenses regulate how the work may be used, and sampling without permission is copyright infringement that can lead to legal action.